NAITUSEIRL/PAGOFACIL-API-Docs/DOCS/V2/EN/README.md

 ### Creating an order

 You create an order sending the following information as POST.
 You need to redirect the post also to the ENDPOINT, so we recommend using a form to POST the data.
+From now on, all the interaction between the server and the client will be signed.
+The signing mechanism could be seen at * [Signing Mechanism](SigningMechanism.md "Signing Mechanism").

 EndPoint : https://sv1.tbk.cristiantala.cl/tbk/v2/initTransaction